zaiyr-sh/quiz-spring-boot-app/README.md

 * [Java](https://go.java/) - widely used object-oriented language, the core of our system

-* [JavaFX](http://docs.oracle.com/javafx/2/overview/jfxpub-overview.htm) - an open source Java-based framework used to create a micro Service.
+* [Java Spring Boot](https://spring.io/) - an open source Java-based framework used to create a micro Service.

 * [MySQL](https://www.mysql.com/) - data storage solution